solidi/writing/44-how-i-learned-to-onboard-effectively-in-an-engineer-manager-role.md

 # How I Learned to Onboard Effectively in an Engineer Manager Role
-## Understanding my Behaviors from Starting New Roles Over the Years
+## Understanding My Behaviors from Starting New Roles Over the Years

 ![Photo by Zan on Unsplash](images/44-01.jpeg)